starship/starship/docs/config/README.md

 | `disabled`           | `false`                                                                                                      | Disables the `python` module.                                                         |

 > [!TIP]
-> The `python_binary` variable accepts either a string or a list of strings.
+> The `python_binary` variable accepts either a string, a list of strings, or a
-> Starship will try executing each binary until it gets a result.
-Note you can
+> list of lists of strings.
+Each entry can be a binary name (e.g. `'python3'`) or
-> only change the binary that Starship executes to get the version of Python not
+> a binary with arguments (e.g. `['uv', 'run', 'python', '--version']`).
-> the arguments that are used.
+> Starship will try executing each command until it gets a result.
 >
 > The default values and order for `python_binary` was chosen to first identify
 > the Python version in a virtualenv/conda environments (which currently still